 While ferrets are legal in all other states, some cities have outlawed them as pets.
 As of 1999, ferrets aren’t permitted in New York City’s five boroughs—Manhattan, Brooklyn, the Bronx, Queens and Staten Island.
 However, officials at the city’s Department of Health and Mental Hygiene have called for the repeal of the ban, stating that the animals are no more dangerous to the public than other pets.
 Other cities like Grand Rapids, Mich., Hazelton, Penn., and Salt Lake City, Utah, classify ferrets as wild or exotic animals, and prohibit them.

 Think you’re in the clear?
 Many states require rabies vaccinations or a license or permit to own a ferret.
-Click here to read a summary of state and territory ferret regulations from the American Ferret Association.

 These medium-sized, green and blue parrots are popular pets because they’re quick learners and great talkers.
 Over the past few decades, however, feral colonies have formed in several areas across the country.
 Many states now consider them agricultural pests.
 Because of this, you can’t own a quaker parrot in California, Connecticut, Colorado, Georgia, Hawaii, Kentucky, Pennsylvania, Rhode Island, Tennessee and Wyoming.